rumpkernel/rumprun-packages/README.md

 New packages are contributed by creating the package and, after sufficient testing, opening a pull request.
-If you are a contributor with push access to rumprun-packages, you may also push directly into the repository instead of going the pull request route.
+If you are a contributor with push access to rumprun-packages, you may also push directly into the repository instead of going the pull request route. __If you push directly, make sure you push only the commit(s) you meant to push.__
+Opening a pull request and merging it from the GitHub web interface gives you an extra review step, so it is safer in that regard.

 When creating new packages, include the following sections in the package-specific README: